alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 You build the computation as a value, then run it once you have an environment (typically at an application boundary).

-Important: Reader doesn’t enforce immutability—it’s just conventional to treat the environment as immutable (and avoid mutating things stored inside it).
+Important: Reader doesn't enforce immutability - it's just conventional to treat the environment as immutable (and avoid mutating things stored inside it).

 ## A note on Dependency Injection

-Reader is sometimes called “functional DI,” but it’s not a replacement for a DI container.
-It’s a way to propagate context through a computation without turning every method signature into “and also pass `env`.”
+Reader is sometimes called "functional DI," but it's not a replacement for a DI container.
+It's a way to propagate context through a computation without turning every method signature into "and also pass `env`."

 ## The setup

-We’ll use one running example: generating a quote for a single service subscription using request-ish context (time, VIP flag, locale, correlation ID, logger).
-We’ll bundle that into `PricingEnv`, build a `Reader<PricingEnv, T>` pipeline, then run it at the boundary.
+We'll use one running example: generating a quote for a single service subscription using request-ish context (time, VIP flag, locale, correlation ID, logger).
+We'll bundle that into `PricingEnv`, build a `Reader<PricingEnv, T>` pipeline, then run it at the boundary.

 ```csharp
 internal sealed class ConsoleLogger : ILogger